1. Find Videographer Jobs

 Most videographers will host their work on a platform such as YouTube or Vimeo.
 Some videographers leave it there and don't bother with a website which, we would argue, is not the ideal way to present your work but by no means a tragedy.
 Your online presence is key and your Freelancer Club profile, it's what our employers are going to see first.
 Jobs range from wedding videos and fashion shorts to corporate burst videos and work on features.
 How you present your work will be all important.

-Your Freelancer Club profile, as with your social media platforms, are a snapshot for the employer to get a quick understanding of your work.
+Your Freelancer Club profile, as with your social media platforms, is a snapshot for the employer to get a quick understanding of your work.
 Here are some tips to consider when compiling your online presence.

 Tick these key points off when you set up: